 Anyone can see the dashboard of a featured workspace, even if they do not have an account on Terra.

 Citing a workspace or workflow makes it easier for reviewers to examine your data.
 You can cite an individual workflow or an entire workspace (workflows, Jupyter Notebooks, test data, dashboard info, etc.) as demonstrated below.

-Citation format: Last Name, First Initial.
-(Year, Month Day that your workspace/method was last modified) name of your workspace/method [workspace or method] Retrieved Date from URL to workspace/method/method results
+Last Name, First Initial.
+(Year, Month, Day that the workspace/method was last modified) name of your workspace/method [workspace or method] Retrieved Date from URL to workspace/method/method results

 Citation example (workspaces)